edheltzel/alfred-screen-capture/README.md

 Screen Capture for Alfred
 ============

-An few simple terminal commands so you can take screen shots from [Alfred App](http://alfredapp.com/) and edit them in Privew.
+An few simple terminal commands so you can take screen shots from [Alfred App](http://alfredapp.com/) and edit them in Preview.
 You will need Alfred and the Powerpack to use this.

 Installation
 ----------------